 What are the best wheelchair vans for adult daycares?

-This is a question we get asked a lot here at MoveMobility, and we understand why.
+We get asked this question a lot here at MoveMobility, and we understand why.
 Deciding what wheelchair van to get–whether you’re a nonprofit, adult daycare, or a program in-between–is a vital choice that can affect the well-being of your clients.

-This is because you will likely be using the van almost every day.
-So, if you get one that isn’t suited to your passengers, they could miss important outings like doctor’s appointments.
+This is because your organization will likely use the van almost every day.
+So, if you get one that is unsuitable for your passengers, they could miss important outings like doctor’s appointments.

 People with mobility issues are already faced with barriers–it’s up to you to choose a wheelchair van that can alleviate some of these barriers for your clients.

-Factors like what side passengers enter the vehicle on, if you need a ramp or a lift, or what your capacity needs are will all help shape your decision.
+Factors like what side passengers enter the vehicle on, whether you need a ramp or a lift, and your capacity needs will all help shape your decision.

-In this article, you will learn the top 5 wheelchair vans MoveMobility recommends for nonprofits and adult daycares, and the 7 features that make a wheelchair van for organizations like yours.
+In this article, you will learn the top five wheelchair vans MoveMobility recommends for nonprofits and adult daycares and the seven features that make a wheelchair van for organizations like yours.

 Top 5 MoveMobility wheelchair vans for adult daycares